 How much do you know about your personal data and its security?
 Let's look at some of the fundamentals.

-- 2Where do you store?Typewriters can't be attacked.
+- 2Typewriters can't be attacked.
 They might be slow, stringent, and unifaceted, but they serve their purpose.
 It all depends on where we store our most important things.
 The advanced world endorses cloud technology.
 But how much do you know about the cloud?
 Clouds don't have walls.
 Have you ever thought about that?
-Merely because something is convenient, doesn't necessarily mean it is safe.Advertisement
+Merely because something is convenient, doesn't necessarily mean it is safe.Where do you store?Advertisement

 Be Aware of Interoperability and Data Portability